Jeffrey-Sardina/jeffrey-sardina.github.io/Focloir-Trachtais/ioslodalacha/v1.0/focloir-trachtais-v1.0-ga.md

 *sainmhíniú (en):* With regards to a distribution, the value directly in the middle of all sorted values.

 tagairtí:
-- airmheán: Ó Dónaill (1977), (TODO: Williams et al. (2023)?)
+- airmheán: Ó Dónaill (1977), Williams et al. (2023)

 nótaí aistriúcháin:
-- Téarma díreach ar fáil leis an mbrí chéanna.
+- Téarma díreach ar fáil leis an mbrí chéanna sna foinsí thuas.

 **airí (ainmfhocal): feature**<br>